learn-academy-2021-echo/week-2-assessment-RARNE12/interview-questions.md

 3. What is object destructuring?

-  Your answer: Object destructuring breaks down values and create new varialbels, assigns them in a single assignment.
+  Your answer: Object destructuring breaks down values and create new variabels, assigns them in a single assignment.

   Researched answer:  A way of creating new variables by breaking down a values into indivdual variables, and assigns them as single assignments; requires variable names [] and an equal number of values.